 India: Country and Foreign Investment

-The key to understanding Indian business culture is hierarchy, as a result of the caste system, in which every person knows his or her place to a degree which is surprising and even offensive to egalitarian Westerners.
+The key to understanding Indian business culture is hierarchy.
+This results from the caste system, in which every person knows his or her place to a degree which many egalitarian Westerners find surprising.

-Although some evening out of the caste system has taken place, you should not over-estimate that.
-In a typical Indian organization, many tasks can only be performed by people of the appropriate caste; boss figures, who normally come from a higher caste, will not consider tasks that are reserved to lower caste members.
-It would be inappropriate, therefore, for a manager to make coffee for subordinates or move a table.
+Although the caste system has been evened out to some extent, though it is still pervasive.
+In a typical Indian organization, many tasks can only be performed by people of the appropriate caste; boss figures, who normally come from a higher caste, will not consider tasks that are delegated to lower caste members.
+It would be inappropriate, therefore, for a manager to make coffee for subordinates or to move a table.
 Unsurprisingly, this can lead to inflexibility and delay.

-Handshakes are normal when meeting people, but it is also possible to use the 'namaste', in which the palms of the hands are brought together at chest level with a slight inclination of the head.
-People should normally be addressed by their titles (Dr, Professor, Minister), with or without their personal names.
-Business cards are de rigeur on first meeting with an Indian businessperson.
+Handshakes are normal when meeting people, but it is also acceptable to use the namaste, in which the palms of the hands are brought together at chest level with a slight inclination of the head.
+People are normally addressed by their titles (doctor, professor, minister), with or without their personal name.
+Business cards are de rigeur when first meeting an Indian businessperson.
 Although women have a lowly place in many Indian communities, they are perfectly well accepted in business situations, where apparent rank will count for more than gender.

 While it may be difficult at first to understand the relative positions of individuals in the group with which you are negotiating or dealing, there are some pointers.
-It is highly probable that the members of a team will enter a room in the order of their relative importance, especially in the presence of a foreigner; and junior members of the team will constantly defer to their seniors in conversation and in bodily behaviour.
+It is highly probable that the members of a team will enter a room in the order of their relative importance, especially in the presence of a foreigner.
+Junior members of the team will constantly defer to their seniors in conversation and in body language.

-As in most Asian civilizations, confrontational tactics are not likely to be successful.
-There is also a bias against direct speaking: if an Indian uses phrases such as 'we'll see' you can probably take that as a 'no'.
+As in some other Asian civilizations, confrontational tactics are not likely to be successful.
+There is also a bias against direct speaking: if an Indian uses phrases such as 'we'll see' you can probably take it to mean 'no'.